Anirudh Ravichander: 2018–present: Widespread recognition and work in other languages

-After A. R. Rahman turned down an offer by Atlee to compose for his Bollywood film Jawan with Shah Rukh Khan, Anirudh was chosen to compose for the film.
+After A. R. Rahman turned down an offer by Atlee to compose for his Hindi film Jawan with Shah Rukh Khan, Anirudh was chosen to compose for the film.
 An announcement teaser featuring Anirudh's score was released in June 2022.
-Jawan marks the first full-fledged debut for Anirudh in Bollywood as a composer as his previous Hindi films David and Jersey featured just a single and reused film from the original, respectively.
-He is also set to compose music for Rajinikanth’s 169th film titled Jailer directed by Nelson.
-The film will also mark Anirudh’s third collaboration with Rajini after Petta and Darbar and fourth with Nelson after Kolamaavu Kokila, Doctor and Beast.
-He is also set to collaborate with Ajith for his 62nd film tentatively titled AK62 directed by Vignesh Shivan which marks his third collaboration with Ajith after Vedalam and Vivegam.
-He is also set to compose music for N.T.
-Ramarao Jr.'s untitled Telugu film tentatively titled NTR30 which is directed by Koratala Siva.
+Jawan marks the first full-fledged debut for Anirudh in Hindi cinema as a composer as his previous Hindi films David and Jersey featured just a single and reused film from the original, respectively.
+He then composed the soundtrack for Leo, in his fourth collaboration with Vijay after Kaththi (2014), Master and Beast; third collaboration with Lokesh after Master and Vikram (2022).
+The track "Bloody Sweet" that was featured in the two-minute promo video for the movie was released on 3 February 2023, the same date as the promo.
+It has gathered 83 million views so far on YouTube, his highest.
+He also composed music for Rajinikanth’s 169th film titled Jailer directed by Nelson.

+The film marks Anirudh's third collaboration with Rajini after Petta and Darbar and fourth with Nelson after Kolamaavu Kokila, Doctor and Beast.

+In 2024, he composed music for N. T. Rama Rao Jr.'s Telugu film Devara, which is directed by Koratala Siva.
+He has collaborated with Ajith Kumar for his 62nd film Vidaamuyarchi directed by Magizh Thirumeni which marked his third collaboration with Ajith after Vedalam and Vivegam.

+The soundtrack of The Ba***ds of Bollywood is composed by Anirudh Ravichander, working with Aryan Khan for the first time; this would also mark his debut as a composer in a television series, previously having composed in Hindi for Shah Rukh Khan's Jawan.
+The music rights were bagged by T-Series.